-- what action is being taken in other blood services and on what evidence? - what advice is available from other bodies e.g. SaBTO, Council of Europe, European Blood Alliance? - is this a matter purely for a blood services decision, or does it need to be referred to SaBTO or other bodies?
+- what action is being taken in other blood services and on what evidence? - what advice is available from other bodies e.g., SaBTO, ECDC, Council of Europe, European Blood Alliance? - is this a matter purely for a blood services decision, or does it need to be referred to SaBTO or other bodies?

 Once JPAC has agreed on a recommendation, this is taken forward by the individual blood services.
 Risk assessments are reviewed as necessary, the majority subject to review every 2-3 years depending on the outcome of the risk assessment and any significant changes in the incidence of the infectious agent in the population.
+SACTTI submits an annual report of actions arising for the horizon scanning process to JPAC.